 Lawrence H. Summers is the Charles W. Eliot University Professor and President Emeritus of Harvard University.
 During the past two decades, he has served in a series of senior policy positions in Washington, D.C., including the 71st Secretary of the Treasury for President Clinton, Director of the National Economic Council for President Obama and Vice President of Development Economics and Chief Economist of the World Bank....
 Read more about Lawrence Summers

-Martin L. Weitzman is Professor of Economics Emeritus at Harvard University.
+Martin L. Weitzman was a Research Professor of Economics at Harvard University until his untimely passing on August 27, 2019.
 Previously he was on the faculties of MIT and Yale.
 He has been elected as a fellow of the Econometric Society and the American Academy of Arts and Sciences.
 He has published widely in many leading economic journals and written three books.
 Weitzman's interests in economics are broad and he has served as consultant for several well-known organizations.
 His current research is focused on environmental economics, including climate change, the economics of catastrophes, cost-benefit analysis, long-run discounting, green accounting, biodiversity, and comparison of alternative instruments for controlling pollution....
 Read more about Martin Weitzman

 David Yang’s research focuses on political economy, behavioral and experimental economics, economic history, and cultural economics.
 In particular, David studies the forces of stability and forces of changes in authoritarian regimes, drawing lessons from historical and contemporary China.
 David received a B.A. in Statistics and B.S. in Business Administration from University of California at Berkeley, and PhD in Economics from Stanford.
 David is currently a Prize Fellow in Economics, History, and Politics at Harvard and a Postdoctoral Fellow at J-PAL at MIT.
 He will join Harvard Economics Department as an Assistant Professor in 2020....
 Read more about David Yang